IBM/get-your-java-microservice-up-and-running/workshop/exercise-02/README.md

 ### 3.2.3 Class GetAuthor

-This class implements the REST API response for our Authors microservice.
+This class implements the REST API response for our Authors Microservice.
 We implement the REST endpoint using the [MicroProfile REST Client](https://github.com/eclipse/microprofile-rest-client/blob/master/README.adoc).
 We use  `@Path` and `@Get` statements from [JAX-RS](https://jcp.org/en/jsr/detail?id=339) for the REST endpoint and for the [OpenAPI](https://www.openapis.org/) documentation we use `@OpenAPIDefinition` statements.
 When you add [MicroProfile with OpenAPI](https://github.com/eclipse/microprofile-open-api), OpenAPI always creates automatically an OpenAPI explorer for you.

 _REMEMBER:_ In the server.xml configuration we added **MicroProfile** to the Open Liberty server as a feature, as you see in the code below.